Five Condo Loan Rules That Just Changed

 2. The 50% Investor Concentration Cap Is Off for Established Projects

-That ceiling is now removed for established projects.
-Presale requirements still apply to new or newly converted buildings, and other project review items still apply — but the investor-percentage hard stop is gone.
+That 50% investor concentration ceiling is now removed for established projects.
+A building that's 70% rentals can qualify for conventional loans again — for owner-occupants, investors, everyone.
+Presale requirements still apply to new or newly converted buildings, and other project review items still apply, but the investor-percentage hard stop is gone.

 What it means in Texas and resort markets: Texas metros — Austin downtown, Houston Midtown, the Dallas Uptown corridor — have condo complexes that lean heavily investment.
-Same with California coastal markets where short-term rentals push owner-occupancy down.
-Investors who wanted to buy in those buildings on a conventional loan used to be locked out by the concentration cap.
-That door now opens.
+Same with California coastal markets where short-term rentals push owner-occupancy down, and Colorado mountain communities like Summit and Eagle counties.
+Investors and owner-occupants alike who were locked out by the concentration cap now have a path back.

 3. Master Insurance: Inflation Guard and Replacement-Cost Roof Coverage Aren't Required Anymore